Brave New Land: Production

-In the late 1980s, Murat knew the history about the conflict between Indigenous people and military in the Forte Coimbra, a fort of the Western Military Command in the Pantanal of Mato Grosso do Sul.
+In the late 1980s, Murat knew the history about the conflict between Indigenous people and military in the New Coimbra Fort, a fort of the Western Military Command in the Pantanal of Mato Grosso do Sul.
 And, in 1997, when a producer asked her about the planning of any film she remembered the story.
 She first visited the Kadiweu people in April 1997, and the shooting took place in seven weeks in a set in Bonito, Mato Grosso do Sul in 1999.

 Reception

 It was first screened at the 2000 Toronto International Film Festival and O Estado de S. Paulo reported it received praise from critics.
 However, Derek Elley from Variety criticized it for its clichés, calling it "solidly conventional behind its verismo front".
 Elley said "Budgetary constraints hamper what little drama is happening onscreen, and only actor to make much of an impression is Leonardo Villar as the fort's gnarled, pragmatic commander."
 In spite of it, the film won Best Actress Award (Rigueira) and Best Score Award at the Festival de Brasília.